-Until now we used the two phrases 'mental facts' and 'mental activity' without specifying their differences.
+Until now, we used the two phrases 'mental facts' and 'mental activity' without specifying their differences.
 They reflect two main schemes that historically were employed to think about mental things.
 The more common scheme thinks of mental things as entities, and the word 'mind' designates the collection of these entities.
 When we study the occurrence of these entities, we must introduce a specific activity to speak properly of their occurrence.
 Usually, this activity is simply ascribed, as a faculty, to the subjects that we consider as being able to do mental activity.
-The second scheme instead conceives mental things as activities.
-The word 'mind' then designates the subject of these activities, and the activities are qualified mental activities.
+The second scheme instead conceives mental things as results of an activity.
+The word 'mind' now designates the subject of this activity, the activity is qualified mental activity, and, when we relate this activity to the results, it is qualified as being constitutive of the mental things39.